Eyebrow On Fleek

-Even though people all over the world have been known to spend a huge percentage of their lives colouring, shaping and contouring their faces into their definitions of beauty, a huge percentage of them tend to pay very little attention to the simplest of their facial features - their eyebrows.
+Even though people all over the world have been known to spend a huge percentage of their lives coloring, shaping and contouring their faces into their definitions of beauty, a huge percentage of them tend to pay very little attention to the simplest of their facial features - their eyebrows.
 But eyebrows can easily make or break a look.
 They are the structure and set the stage so your incredible range of makeup products might make you look your best.
 But even though that's a fact, it is also true that a lot of people still choose to shave their eyebrows off and use an eyebrow pencil to draw them on instead.
 And, as any eyebrow shaving veteran knows, they never grow back the same after facing the betrayal of being shaved off after giving your face distinct features for most of your life.

-But just in case you decided to preserve what you were born with, and quickly realised that not everyone has the luscious and always on-fleek kind of eyebrows of a Greek goddess, Colorbar has got you covered.
+But just in case you decided to preserve what you were born with, and quickly realized that not everyone has the luscious and always on-fleek kind of eyebrows of a Greek goddess, Colorbar has got you covered.
 A few strokes of the eyebrow brush, some magical powder, some concealer; and you too can have the eyebrows that look like an artist’s imagination.
 And here are some tips and tricks that will help you achieve exactly that:

-1. Choose the shade closest to your natural hair colour when getting yourself a brow tint pigment.
+1. Choose the shade closest to your natural hair color when getting yourself a brow tint pigment.
 Once you have chosen one, you are just supposed to fill in between the lines that you drew using an eyebrow pencil.
 Just make sure to use an angular brush for this step.

 2. While a lot of people go for a black eyebrow pencil while drawing their eyebrows, often dark brown pencils tend to suit one better and look more realistic.
 If you have shaved eyebrows, use a stencil to draw in the desired shape.
 If you have left your eyebrows alone, you can just follow the natural shape of your brows on the outer and inner edge and fill them in later.